What is Horse Power?

-The power curve in an engine, represents its rate of doing work; corresponding to engine’s rpm band.
-Higher the power an engine can produce, means; that the engine can do more work OR give higher performance.
-To achieve higher vehicle speeds, requires more power.
+The power curve in an engine represents its rate of doing work corresponding to engine’s rpm band.
+Higher the power an engine can produce means that the engine can do more work OR give higher performance.
+To achieve higher vehicle speeds; requires more power.
 The power is most useful while speeding & overtaking.
-More power is often needed when the vehicle is climbing a gradient, as the engine has to pull the vehicle’s weight against the forces of gravity.
+More power is also often needed when the vehicle is climbing a gradient as the engine has to pull the vehicle’s weight against the forces of gravity.

 What is ‘Power-Band’?

-The engine speed range between ‘peak-torque’ rpm and ‘peak-horse power’ rpm is called the ‘Power-Band’.
-It is the range, in which; the engine is ‘most efficient’ & produces its greatest performance.
+The engine speed range between ‘peak-torque’ rpm and ‘max-horse power’ rpm is called the ‘Power-Band’.
+It is the range in which the engine is most efficient & produces its greatest performance.
 Remember, the fuel consumption increases with the the engine speed.
 But, it is usually at the lowest within the engine’s ‘Power-Band’.
 Hence, always know the ‘power-band’ of your engine.
 If you change the gears within the ‘power-band’, you are likely to get the best fuel efficiency from your vehicle.
 To know about the ‘power-band’ of your engine, read the ‘Engine Specifications’ in Owner’s Manual.
 (Note: This range varies from vehicle to vehicle)